 If you purchase Offered Shares in this offering, the value of your shares based on our pro forma net tangible book value will immediately be less than the offering price you paid.
 This reduction in the value of your equity is known as dilution.
-At an assumed public offering price of 0.73 per share, which represents the midpoint of the offering price range herein, purchasers of common stock in this offering will experience immediate dilution of approximately \$0.25 per share, representing the difference between the assumed public offering price per share in this offering and our pro forma as adjusted net tangible book value per share as of September 30, 2023, after giving effect to the Pro Forma Adjustments (as defined herein), this offering, and after deducting estimated offering expenses, including placement agent fees, payable by us.
+At a public offering price of 0.24 per share, purchasers of common stock in this offering will experience immediate dilution of approximately \$0.01 per share, representing the difference between the public offering price per share in this offering and our pro forma as adjusted net tangible book value per share as of September 30, 2023, after giving effect to the Pro Forma Adjustments (as defined herein), this offering, and after deducting estimated offering expenses, including placement agent fees, payable by us.
 See "Dilution."